mybonk/mybonk-wiki/workshop-5/README.md

 ## Step 11: Find the Target Machine's IP Address

-To connect via SSH, we need to know the target machine's IP address on your local network.
+To connect to your installer, you have several options depending on your needs and network setup.

-### Method 1: Check Router/DHCP Server

-Most home routers show connected devices:

-1. **Access your router's admin interface** (usually `http://192.168.1.1` or `http://192.168.0.1`)
-2. **Navigate to DHCP clients** or "Connected Devices"
-3. **Look for a new device** named "nixos" or showing NixOS in hostname
-4. **Note the IP address** (e.g., `192.168.1.150`)

-### Method 2: Console Login and Check
+### Method 1: Console Login and Check Local IP

-If you have physical access, log in at the console:
+The most straightforward method is to log in at the console and check the IP address directly:

 ```bash
 # At the NixOS installer console